pydata/xarray/doc/plotting.rst

 `matplotlib <http://matplotlib.org/>`_ library.
 Matplotlib syntax and function names were copied as much as possible, which makes for an easy transition between the two.
-Matplotlib must be installed and working before trying to plot with xray.
+Matplotlib must be installed and working before plotting with xray.

 For more extensive plotting applications consider the following projects: